tirth/coreDox/NOTES.md

 - **build** *builds a coreDox project in the current path or a given one*
 - **watch** *builds a coreDox project in the current path or a given one and autmatically refreshes the output on change of a project file*

+coreDox.Model
+---
+Contains the whole model of coreDox.
+This includes the parsed tree objects.

+coreDox.Contracts
+---
+This project contains all interfaces used within coreDox.
+The project can easily be referenced to create custom directives or verb for coreDox.

 coreDox.Verb.New
 ---
 This project contains the logic of the **new** verb.